Skip to Main Content

 You’ve set the stage, and now it’s time to make the request.

 Don’t beat around the bush during this phase of the letter.
 After all, the purpose of your message is to secure their renewal!
-Speak with a sense of urgency so that your members feel compelled to complete the renewal process as quickly as possible.
+Speak with a sense of urgency so your members feel compelled to complete the renewal process as quickly as possible.

-Learn More About Neon Membership
+Learn More About Neon CRM for Associations

 In this section, you may also include additional renewal options, such as membership level upgrades or other donation opportunities.
-Just be sure to lay out the fees associated with each clearly, and don’t overwhelm your members by asking for too much.
+Just be sure to lay out the fees associated with each option clearly, and don’t overwhelm your members by asking for too much.
 More than anything, you want them to know that you’re grateful for their membership, no matter how involved or generous they’re able to be.

 To sum it up: The most crucial part of a membership renewal letter is the ask itself, so be straightforward and urgent as you make your pitch.

-4. Offer Membership Renewal Incentives
+5. Offer Membership Renewal Incentives

-While not necessary, you may also want to provide your members with extra incentives for renewing their membership.
+While not always necessary, you may also want to provide your members with extra incentives for renewing their membership.

 This step isn’t appropriate for every organization, particularly if you don’t have the resources to pull it off in a reasonable way.
 But, if you want to go the extra mile, offering additional benefits can be a highly effective way to increase retention!